nikopol/walli/README.md

 "all-in-one" Images Wall

-the purpose of this project is to provide an *all-in-one* php file, without any configuration required (they are optionals), into a directory containing sub-dirs and/or images to "browse" them with a modern browser or mobile device.
+the purpose of this project is to provide an *all-in-one* php file, without any configuration required (but optional), into a directory containing sub-dirs and/or images to "browse" them with a modern browser or mobile device.

 **FEATURES**

+  - all-in-one single file
   - support chrome, firefox, IE9+, IOS, Android
   - thumbnail
-  - multi themes (more to come/show customization below)
+  - multi themes (show customization below)
   - multi subs directories
   - auto locale supported (en & fr for the moment)
   - comments by image
   - slideshow mode by directory
   - download a zip of selected images
-  - permalink supported
+  - permalink support
-  - google analytics supported
+  - google analytics support
   - mini admin included (upload/delete images,stats,mkdir,cache control)
   - keyboard shortcuts (h or ? for help)
   - exif infos